 Your Generac generator is your first line of defense during a power outage, but it can only protect you if it’s in top working condition.
 Just like a car, a generator needs regular service to run reliably.
 Neglecting it can lead to a failure right when you need it most.
 Scheduling routine generator maintenance ensures that the oil is clean, the battery is charged, and all mechanical parts are ready to go.
 A professional will test the unit to confirm it starts properly and can handle the electrical load of your home.
 This prevents you from discovering a problem in the middle of a storm.

-Learn to Spot Problems Early
+Learn How to Spot Potential Problems Early

 You don’t have to be an electrician to notice when something is wrong.
 Paying attention to the small warning signs is key to preventing a larger crisis.
 Don’t ignore subtle clues like flickering lights when an appliance turns on, a faint buzzing sound from an outlet, or a switch plate that feels warm to the touch.
 Other red flags include frequently tripping breakers, frayed wiring, or any unusual burning odors.
 These are often the first indicators of an underlying issue.
 If you notice any of these signs, it’s best to call for professional electrical service to diagnose the problem before it escalates.